RamChilla/ramchilla.github.io/about.md

 title: About | ramchilla.github.io
 description: Some projects
 colorclass: primary
-heading: More about Rami.
+heading: More about Rami
-subheading: As a web designer, developer, and engineer.
+subheading: As a web designer, developer, and engineer
 trailing: Developing proven content management strategies for individuals and&nbsp;businesses.
 ---